-Variable Global solar radiation (upward looking pyranometer)

-Motivation Incoming solar radiation is useful in determining any biases in timing of precipitation events due to frost melt or melting of solid precipitation.
+Variable Global solar radiation (upward looking pyranometer) Motivation Incoming solar radiation is useful in determining any biases in timing of precipitation events due to frost melt or melting of solid precipitation.
+Target system uncertainty 8% + 55 W/m 2 QC & Maintenance Yearly

+Variable Wind (speed and direction) Motivation Wind speed and its direction can introduce positive and negative biases in precipitation records due to turbulences associated to the presence of the instrument structures.
+Should be mounted at same height as orifice of gauge.

-Target system uncertainty 8% + 55 W/m2
+Target system uncertainty Greater of 5 m/s or 15% (speed)

+15° (direction)

 QC & Maintenance Yearly

-Variable Wind (speed and direction)

-Motivation Wind speed and its direction can introduce positive and negative biases in precipitation records due to turbulences associated with the presence of the instrument structures.
-The anemometer should be mounted at same height as orifice of gauge and sited carefully to be unaffected by the wind shadow of the gauge or other obstructions.

-Target system Greater of 5 m/s or 15% (speed)

-uncertainty 15° (direction)

-QC & Maintenance Yearly

-5. Definitions
+5 Definitions